 - Preserving Planet Earth in the Summer Term that focuses on sustainability and the importance of looking after our environment.

-Using our curriculum overviews as a starting point, we develop our medium-term and short-term planning to ensure coherent coverage of key knowledge, skills and concepts and clear progression routes over a sequence of lessons.
+Using our curriculum maps as a starting point, we develop our medium-term and short-term planning to ensure coherent coverage of key knowledge, skills and concepts and clear progression routes over a sequence of lessons.
 This allows for prior learning to be systematically built upon and key knowledge to be revisited.
-Planning is supported by subject progression documents so that lessons give children the opportunity to use and apply the skills they are developing so that they know more and understand more.
+For each subject, planning is supported by the progression of knowledge and skills so that lessons give children the opportunity to use and apply the knowledge and skills they are developing so that they know more and understand more.
 This is monitored by subject leaders and links to the Teaching, Learning and Assessment Policy.
 Curriculum planning is supported by identified quality texts, which are selected to stimulate children’s interests, to give a context for the learning and to make meaningful cross-curricular links to ensure transferable knowledge.

 Across the curriculum, children are given regular opportunities to explore, question, investigate, evaluate, and reflect on their learning.
 These crucial experiences strengthen children’s subject knowledge and embed life-long skills for our children.